Rappich/Matchify/README.md

 # Matchify – UNDER DEVELOPMENT

-**Matchify** is a mobile-first, swipe-to-match app platform where users swipe through various types of content — recipes, travel destinations, movies, workouts, or any custom content type.
-When two users both swipe right on the same item, they are matched and can explore the content together, unlocking features like shared lists, plans, or chats.
+**Matchify** is a mobile-first, swipe-to-match platform where users browse through various types of content — such as recipes, travel destinations, movies, or workouts.
+When two users both swipe right on the same item, they are matched and can explore the content together using collaborative features like shared lists, plans, or chats.

+> _Note: This repository focuses on showcasing technical implementation and structure.
+Some business-critical features and architecture details are intentionally excluded to protect potential future commercial use._

 ---

 ## Vision

-Build a reusable, modular matchmaking engine that works across multiple verticals — food, fitness, entertainment, travel, education, and more.
-The platform is designed to integrate with external content providers, allowing it to plug into existing products and enrich them with a swipe-based, social discovery experience.
+To build a reusable, modular matchmaking engine that works across multiple verticals — including food, fitness, entertainment, travel, and education.
+The platform is designed to integrate with external content providers and enrich their products with swipe-based, social discovery features.

 ---

-## Proof of Concept – A Universal Swipe-to-Match Layer

-This project serves as a **proof of concept** for a flexible and extensible "swipe-to-match" engine.
-It acts as a complementary module to existing services (like Netflix, ICA, SF Anytime, recruitment) — enabling social and interactive exploration of content.

-Users can log in, swipe through content (e.g., recipes or movies), and match with others who like the same things.
-It’s designed to work on top of various data sources and content types.

-### MVP Focus: Entertainment Match

-The pilot version focuses on entertainment inspiration.
-Users swipe through movies/series, and when a mutual right-swipe occurs, they unlock a shared favorites list with details about the movie/serie.
+## Purpose

+This project has two primary goals:

+1. **Learning and professional development** – to explore new technologies and build real-world experience with scalable architecture.
+2. **Proof of concept** – to validate a flexible "swipe-to-match" engine that could, in the future, serve as a complementary module for external platforms.

+> _Please note: This is an early-stage technical prototype, not a finalized product._

 ---

-## Use Cases
+## Use Case Examples

--  **“What should we watch?”** – Match Netflix-style content with a friend or partner
+- **Entertainment** – Match Netflix-style content with a friend or partner
--  **“What should we eat?”** – Swipe and match ICA recipes for dinner ideas
+- **Food inspiration** – Swipe and match ICA recipes for dinner ideas
--  **“Who’s the right fit?”** – Match job seekers and employers based on preference, experience & skills, completly anonymous
+- **Anonymous job matching** – Match job seekers and employers based on preference, experience, and skills
--  **“Where should we travel?”** – Swipe through travel destinations and match with others in your community
+- **Travel planning** – Swipe through destinations and match with friends or community members

 ---

 ## Tech Stack

 ### Frontend – Mobile App (React Native)

 - React Native with Expo (iOS & Android)
 - Axios (API communication)
 - React Navigation (screen transitions)
 - SignalR client (real-time match updates)
 - AsyncStorage (JWT token storage)

 ### Backend – Web API

 - ASP.NET Core Web API (C#)
 - SignalR (real-time notifications)
 - JWT Authentication
 - MongoDB Atlas (NoSQL database for users, content, matches)
 - Support for image uploads and third-party API integration

 ### DevOps & Infrastructure